augustss/MicroHs/README.md

   * Q: Why is the so much source code?
   * A: I wonder this myself.
 10000+ lines of Haskell seems excessive.
        6000+ lines of C is also more than I'd like for such a simple system.
-*
-  * Q: Why are the binaries so big?
-  * A: The combinator file is rather verbose.
-The combinator file for the compiler shrinks from 350kB to 75kB when compressed with upx.
-       The evaluator alone is about 70kB (26kB compressed with upx).